 In 1990-91 three kids disappeared from an Aboriginal Mission on the same street in Bowraville, a tiny country town in northern NSW: 16-year-old Colleen Walker-Craig, 4-year- old Evelyn Greenup, and 16-year-old Clinton Speedy-Duroux.
 Evelyn and Clinton’s remains were found off the same dirt road, as were the clothes Colleen was wearing on the day she disappeared.

-There has always been only one suspect, a white man who was acquitted of two of the murders after a racially biased police investigation.
-For 30 years, the victims' families have fought a courageous battle for justice that is now being passed to the next generation.
+There has always been one suspect – a local white labourer who was acquitted for two of the murders after a botched, racially biased police investigation; he’s a man the families desperately want retried.

 As a result of their fight, Bowraville has become a rallying cry for Aboriginal people everywhere who demand equal treatment under the law – an open wound haunting Australia until justice is done.

 - 29 August 2021 - World premiere screening at Majestic Cinemas, Nambucca Heads